ros-infrastructure/buildfarm_deployment/README.md

 ### Updating values

-It is recommended to change all the security parameters from this configuratoin.
+It is recommended to change all the security parameters from this configuration.
 In particular you should change the following:

 On all three: